cd84097a65d/Get-Funds-from-ariva.de/README.md

 - Country (Column G).
 The country is not always taken correctly.
 In this case it will stay empty.
 - Sector (Column H)
 - Benchmark (Column I)
-- Currency (Column J): Underlying currency of the fund (since 10.02.2021)
+- Currency (Column J): Underlying currency of the fund
 - URL at ariva.de (Column K): If the cell is empty, it will be automatically updated from ariva.de.
 - URL at finanzen.net (Column L): If the cell is empty, it will be automatically updated from finanzen.net (if necessary).
 - 3m-5yrs (Columns M:Q): Returns of the fund in a period of 3 months to 5 years.
 Can be empty if the fund is younger.